 Make New Friends**

-I was talking to two of my fellow coaches – both women so I don’t know why I feel compelled to use “fellow” but sister coaches sounded kind of weird.
-Anyway, they are both writing books and even though we’re all self-motivated over-achievers, not one of us was finding time to get the damn things done.
-So I proposed an accountability meeting once a week to check in.
+I was talking with friends, all of whom were writing or wanted to write a book.
+Even though we’re all self-motivated achievers, not one of us was finding time to get the damn things done.
+I proposed an accountability meeting once a week to check in.

 PROGRESS!
 Well, really…

-Because we can’t show up and say we didn’t do the work.
+Because we can’t show up and then not do the work.

 It would be embarrassing.
 And in a way, it would be letting the others down because they took time out of their schedule to do the work.
 It’s disrespectful, in a way.
-We all work on our books so we don’t look like schlumps at the end of the two-hour session.
+We all manage to get some work done so we don’t look like schlumps at the end of the two-hour session.

 It’s weird that we will do more for others than for ourselves.